WICG/origin-policy/policy-format.md

 ```

 It's not immediately obvious whether this credentials-bucketed structure is the best one, or how to fit in equivalents for `Access-Control-Allow-Methods`, `Access-Control-Allow-Headers`, or `Access-Control-Expose-Headers`.

+In general the CORS headers for a given resource would override those from the origin policy, which could cause interesting failures if the per-resource headers are stricter.

 ## Appendix: file format evolution